openalea/openalea/image/doc/user/gui.rst

 Point Selection Tool
 ====================

-:func:`openalea.image.gui.point_selection.point_selection` is a graphical tool that letse you place points in an image.
+:func:`openalea.image.gui.point_selection.point_selection` is a graphical tool that lets you place points in an image.
-It works for 2D and for 3D (by navigating through the slices).
+It naturally works for 2D but also for 3D by navigating through the slices.

 .. code-block:: python
     :linenos:

     from openalea.image.all import point_selection
-    from PyQt4 import QtGui
-    app = QtGui.QApplication([])

     ps1 = point_selection(im1)

 .. dataflow:: openalea.image.demo point_selection